Government Laws and Regulations

 Nova Scotia Government—Laws and Regulations

-The Province of Nova Scotia, under the authority of the Health Protection Act, requires visitors entering Nova Scotia from outside Atlantic Canada to self-isolate for 14 days, even if they do not have COVID-19 symptoms.
+The Province of Nova Scotia, under the authority of the Health Protection Act, requires visitors entering Nova Scotia from outside Atlantic Canada to quarantine for 14 days, even if they do not have COVID-19 symptoms.

 Public health inspectors are on-site at the Halifax Stanfield International Airport.